 - introducing appropriate contractual obligations into contracts with relevant suppliers

-- providing our Anti-Slavery and Human Trafficking Policy to our suppliers and obtaining their agreement to comply with it
+- providing our Anti-Slavery and Human Trafficking Policy to our suppliers and obtaining their agreement to comply by it

 - briefing key employees on how to identify risks of slavery in our supply chains and how to escalate them internally

-- obtaining confirmation from key employees and suppliers that no instances of modern slavery and human trafficking in our supply chains has been observed either during visits or otherwise
+- obtaining confirmation from key employees and suppliers that no instances of modern slavery and human trafficking in our supply chains have been observed either during visits or otherwise

 - ensuring employees are aware how to raise any suspected instances of slavery